chumajin/AMEX/solution.md

 - CMA weighted average with 55 models

 # 2. Extensive data cleaning
-Starting from Raddar cleanned dataset, some other features were cleaned and modified in order to build a second version of the dataset.
+Starting from Raddar’s preprocessed dataset, some other features were cleaned, added and modified in order to build a second version of the dataset.
 The idea here was to clean the data even more and add some diversity to the ensemble.
+Some clusters of clients were added based on the pattern of missing variables for each set of features: B, D, P, R and S. Also, some continuous variables showed a curious noise pattern.
+Looks like a uniform noise was added in the range of (0 - 0.01] of some variables.
+Take a look at feature B_11 distribution.
+White noise was clearly added just in the 0.01 range.

+Spent some time trying to figure out a way to remove that noise and found some combinations of filters using other features that worked pretty well.
+For example, the B_11 feature can be cleaned by using a filter in B_1.
+Taking indices when B_1 is in range of 0-0.01 and inverting the signal of B_11 based on these indices, the new histogram becomes:

+This kind of cleaning was made with some other features like: B_1, B_5, B_7, B_11, B_15, B_17, B_18, B_21, B_23, B_24, B_26, B_27, B_29, B_36, B_37, D_58, D_60, D_69, D_71, D_102, D_133, D_144, R_1, R_6, S_16, S_17, S_19, S_22 and S_27.
+Extra feature cleaning helped to boost GBDT scores and added some diversity when stacking with other models.

 ## 2.1 Example of boosting cv using cleaning data
 - LGBM : 0.7976 → 0.7983 ( +0.0007 )